tlhosep/cpm-downloader/README.md

 ## Client
 On client end we have to implement a small python application to read the byes from the provided serial port until the stop sequence could be found.

 * If found, read the filename or quit command while waiting for the go separator.
+We will also check for the command to change the subdirectory
 * If quit had been detected, discard the buffer, close the line and return to the comandline
+* If a command to create a subdirectory had been found, create it and use this to store the files
 * If a filename had been detected: Write the buffer into the to be created filename.
 If the file already exists issue an error and discard the buffer.